Heat wave edges higher in southern Europe, fuels wildfires

 On Friday, a World Meteorological Organization official said at a briefing in Geneva that it could take a month or two to verify the reading and determine if it's indeed a record for continental Europe, topping the previous 48 C set in Athens in 1977.

+France's national weather agency warned of temperatures as high as 40 C on Friday and Saturday in the Provence region, near the border with Italy.

-Temperatures in Portugal on Friday, Saturday and Sunday were forecast to climb into the 40s C. In much of the country, due to a significantly increased risk for wildfires, the public has been barred from entering forested areas and is banned from using fireworks or farm machinery that could cause sparks.
+Temperatures in Portugal on Saturday and Sunday were forecast to climb into the 40s C. In much of the country, with a significantly increased risk for wildfires, the public has been barred from entering forested areas and is banned from using fireworks or farm machinery that could cause sparks.

 In Serbia, the army has deployed water tanks and authorities have appealed to residents to avoid watering gardens.
 A weeks-long drought is worrying cattle owners, particularly in remote villages in hilly areas.

-Barry Hatton in Lisbon, Jamey Keaten in Geneva, Elena Becatoros in Athens and Jovana Gec in Belgrade contributed.
+Menelaos Hadjicostis in Nicosia, Barry Hatton in Lisbon, Jamey Keaten in Geneva, Elena Becatoros in Athens, Jovana Gec in Belgrade, Sylvie Corbet in Paris and Sergio Rodrigo in Malaga contributed.

 Follow all AP stories about climate change issues at https://apnews.com/hub/climate.